Qayamat: City Under Threat

 Qayamat: City Under Threat, shortly called Qayamat, is a 2003 Indian Hindi-language action thriller film directed by Harry Baweja.
-It stars Ajay Devgn, Sunil Shetty, Sanjay Kapoor, Arbaaz Khan, Isha Koppikar, Neha Dhupia, Riya Sen, and Aashish Chaudhary.
+It stars Ajay Devgn, Suniel Shetty, Sanjay Kapoor, Arbaaz Khan, Isha Koppikar, Neha Dhupia, Riya Sen, and Aashish Chaudhary.
 It is a remake of the 1996 American film The Rock.
 It was the first Indian film to be digitally colour corrected.
 The film was shot in Australia, Mauritius, and Diu.
 It also marks the second collaboration between Devgn, Shetty and Baweja after Dilwale.
+Gracy Singh, initially considered for the role of Sapna, was replaced by Neha Dhupia as she refused to wear a bikini in the song Woh Ladki Bahut Yaad Aati Hai.

 The film was released on 11 July 2003 and was moderately successful at the box office.
-It received praise for the action and cinematography, while the pacing, performances and repletion with songs received criticism.
+It received praise for the action and cinematography, while the pacing, performances and excess songs received criticism.